 Heart attacks can cause permanent damage to the heart muscle and, if not treated straight away, can be fatal.

-The discomfort or pain of a heart attack is similar to that of angina, but it is often more severe.
+The discomfort or pain of a heart attack is similar to that of angina, but it is often more severe and usually longer lasting.

 The symptoms of a heart attack can be similar to indigestion.
 For example, they may include a feeling of heaviness in your chest, a stomach ache or heartburn.